-Section 123.
+Section 120.
 Subsection (3) of section 944.802, Florida Statutes, is amended to read:

-944.802 Direct-support organization; definition; use of property; board of directors; audit.-- independent certified public accountant in accordance with s.
+944.802 Direct-support organization; definition; use of property; board of directors; audit.-- shall provide make provision for an any annual financial audit postaudit of its financial accounts to be conducted by an independent certified public accountant in accordance with s.